What the American Rescue Plan Act means for property owners in California, Texas, Arizona, and other states

 The rescue plan addresses this need head on, setting aside some $21.6 billion for rental assistance programs.
 Federal money will be provided to states and local governments, which can then provide grants to pay for back rent or utility bills.

 The aid arrived just in time for some.
 The Center for Disease Control’s ban on eviction for some renters will expire at the end of March.
-Still, geography determines destiny for many landlords and tenants:
+Still, geography determines destiny for many owners and residents:

 Here’s a breakdown of how some states are addressing the issue:

-The state’s effort to protect tenants with its eviction moratorium through the end of June does not absolve them from paying back rent.
-And though tenants are responsible for making good on all arrears, California’s law prohibits landlords from using those unpaid amounts as a basis for eviction, even after the moratorium expires.
+The state’s effort to protect residents with its eviction moratorium through the end of June does not absolve them from paying back rent.
+And though residents are responsible for making good on all arrears, California’s law prohibits owners from using those unpaid amounts as a basis for eviction, even after the moratorium expires.

-The State Rental Assistance Program began accepting applications from property owners and tenants on March 15.
-To be eligible for the aid, tenants must make less than 80% of the local median income and be able to show some impact from the Covid-19 pandemic.
+The State Rental Assistance Program began accepting applications from property owners and residents on March 15.
+To be eligible for the aid, residents must make less than 80 percent of the local median income and be able to show some impact from the Covid-19 pandemic.

-The California Apartment Association is urging property owners to get in touch with eligible tenants so they can work together when applying for an aid package.
+The California Apartment Association is urging property owners to get in touch with eligible residents so they can work together when applying for an aid package.

 “This is the best chance most landlords are going to have to be compensated for the significant portion of past due rent,” Debra Carlton of the California Apartment Association told KQED, the public news organization in San Francisco.

-Sid Lakireddy of the California Rental Housing Assn., which represents landlords, agreed.
-He told the Los Angeles Times that many landlords are likely to agree to forgive the 20% of rent because it would be hard to get more than the 80% the state is offering.
+Sid Lakireddy of the California Rental Housing Assn., which represents property owners, agreed.
+He told the Los Angeles Times that many owners are likely to agree to forgive the 20 percent of rent because it would be hard to get more than the 80 percent the state is offering.

-But if landlords have a longtime tenant who is paying below-market rate because of California’s rent control laws, the landlord may prefer to let the debt build up and evict a tenant so the property’s rent can be raised to the market rate.
+But if owners have a longtime resident who is paying below-market rate because of California's rent control laws, the owner may prefer to let the debt build up and evict a resident so the property’s rent can be raised to the market rate.

 Tenant protections are far less entrenched in Texas, and more than 13,000 evictions have been filed since the CDC moratorium was put in place, and more than 24,000 evictions that have been filed in the Houston area since the start of the pandemic, according to research from Eviction Lab and data consulting firm January Advisors.